xinyazhang/PuzzleTunnelDiscovery/doc/workflow.md

     + Run PRM locally to collect samples
     + Run ReRRT on condor to collect the solution path
         - It is better to run ReRRT N times for a relatively short period.
-8. Visually verify the feasibility of the solution path
+8. Visually verify the feasibility of the solution path~~

+Now `se3solver.py` should be used to solve this problem.

 ## Step 2: Prepare the PRM data for Monte-Carlo visibility calculator